 Dressing the Beetroot

-I then chop up the baby beets into halves or quarters (depending on size) and dress it lightly with olive oil, lemon juice, salt and pepper to add extra flavour.
+Chop up the baby beets into halves or quarters (depending on size) and dress it lightly with olive oil, lemon juice, salt and pepper to add extra flavour.
 Let the beetroot sit in the dressing for a few minutes to soak in the juices before assembling.

 Toast the Pistachio Kernels